 Law, Authority, or Factor Mitigation Measure or Condition Comments on Completed Measures Complete Flood Insurance For loans, loan insurance or guarantees, the amount of flood insurance coverage must at least equal the outstanding principal balance of the loan or the maximum limit of coverage made available under the National Flood Insurance Program, whichever is less.
-For grants and other non- loan forms of financial assistance, flood insurance coverage must be continued for the life of the building irrespective of the transfer of ownership.
+For grants and other non-loan forms of financial assistance, flood insurance coverage must be continued for the life of the building irrespective of the transfer of ownership.
 The amount of coverage must at least equal the total project cost or the maximum coverage limit of the National Flood Insurance Program, whichever is less.
-N/A Floodplain Management Mitigation/minimization measures not required as the project activities are not substantial improvement and the building footprint is not being increased.
-Flood insurance is required.
+N/A Floodplain Management Buyer must purchase flood insurance because the site is located in a Special Flood Hazard Area.
 N/A